yadallasreenija/e-commerce/README.md

 - If the order is already canceled this button should not be displayed
 - You need to create an endpoint that will receive the order-id
 - Get the order using this id and mark the status canceled and save

+### Milestone 29
+- Please create an PayPal account first PayPal developer dashboard
+- Once you login you can see an option for an sandbox accounts.
+- Copy the UserID of that account and save it.
+- In this sandbox accounts you can find your client id copy and save it.
+- In your order conformation page you need two options for payment one is COD and another is online payment.
+- Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+- In next milestone we will write an code to display and use those PayPal online Payments buttons.